mertcanbaykal/MertcanBaykal---2DCombatPlatformerDemo/README_EN.md

     <a href="README_EN.md">English</a>
 </p>

-This is a personal project that aims to test my skills and improve my knowledge about Unity Game Engine, Game Development and C#.
+This is a personal project that aims to test my skills and improve my knowledge about Unity Game Engine, Game Development and C# programming language.

 It is a 2D Combat & Platformer with pixel art style.
 The level design is simple because this is just a simple showcase focusing on the gameplay elements and enviromental effects such as weather effects and water reflection.